-- 1. Push and hold the push button for 2 seconds. - 2.
+- 1. Push and hold the push button or multi-function button down for 2 seconds. - 2.
 You will then hear short melody that indicates streaming mode.

 To switch back to environmental program push the push button shortly.
 Hearing Instrument will return to the default setting (program one).